jahan-addison/simplejson/README.md

 # simplejson++

 simplejson++ is a lightweight JSON library for exporting data in JSON format from C++.
-Due to its design, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript. simplejson++ is a single C++ Header file, "simplejson.h".
+Due to its design, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript. simplejson++ is a single C++ header file, "simplejson.h".

-simplejson++ requires at least C++17, and has been tested with clang-18 and gcc-10 on macOS (arm) and Ubuntu.
+simplejson++ requires at least **C++17**, and has been tested with clang-18 and gcc-10 on macOS (arm) and Ubuntu.

 This library was primarily created for [Credence](https://github.com/jahan-addison/credence/).